kieran-harte/use-new-window/README.md

 # use-new-window

-A React hook that opens and manages a new browser window.
+A React hook that opens and manages a new browser window/tab.

 ---